-To quantify memory performance, a combined score involving the number of correct responses (hits) and number of false alarms is often used, since neither one should be interpreted without the other7.
+To quantify memory performance, a combined score involving the number of correct responses (hits) and number of false alarms is often used, since neither one should be interpreted without the other (Haatveit et al., 2010).
 Simply calculating hits minus false alarms would lead to heavily skewed scores in the case of many false alarms.
-Thus, both scores were z-standardized allowing for comparisons of measures with different ranges of absolute values8.
+Thus, both scores were z-standardized allowing for comparisons of measures with different ranges of absolute values (Macmillan and Creelman, 1990).